Oyetomi/TSP/README.md

 A completely over-engineered tennis prediction system that:
 - Started as a weekend project
-- Turned into a full-blown ML-inspired beast
+- Turned into a full-blown statistical analysis beast
 - Actually predicts tennis matches at **~79% accuracy**
 - Makes bookies nervous (probably)
 - Has more files than a tax return